puradawid/LoSE/README.md

 Using the definition introduced by Ian Sommervile, software engienering is

-> (...) an engineering discipline that is concerned with all aspects of software production from the early stages of system specification through to maintaining the system after it has gone into use. [[Sommerville]]
+> (...) an engineering discipline that is concerned with all aspects of software production from the early stages of system specification through to maintaining the system after it has gone into use. [^Sommerville]

 Based on this definition, software engieering is everything related to the creation or maitenance of software systems of any kind.
 It assumes there is a certain subset of activities that are common for all software.